FrancescoPalma/Homework_Week3_Day1/fringeshows_questions.md

   18. Select the time for the Edinburgh Royal Tattoo.

   19. Select the number of users who want to see "Shitfaced Shakespeare".
+  `SELECT count FROM shows_users inner join shows on shows_users, show_id + shows_id where shows, name = ' ';`

   20. Select all of the user names and the count of shows they're going to see.